 - Identify the nature of conflict and stress and why this issue affects so many people today.

-- Explain social influence on individual behavior.
+- Explain social influence on individual behaviour.

-- Explain social influence on group behavior.
+- Explain social influence on group behaviour.

 - Describe alternative methods of dealing with psychological problems

 - Develop skills for resolving conflict.

 - Develop communication skills for counselling individuals.

 - What happens to the body when you experience stress

 - The physiological response